eduardo-kt/HowardBandy/bandy2014.md

 You can use **'decathlon'** scoring: select, compute, scale, then add or multiply the metrics.

 ## Select Data Series
-Begin with those series that jave passed the risk and profit screen, are very liquid, and easily traded.
+Begin with those series that have passed the risk and profit screen, are very liquid, and easily traded.
 Prefer those with high safe-f scores and high CAR25 scores.
 You can use any data series you want, but is easier to develop profitable, safe, tradable system with those characteristics.

 ## System Overview
 While there may be a short/flat system for the same data series, I recommend developing long/flat separately first because: